 The elephant was the first new animal to be produced by Dimitri Omersa for Liberty’s.
-Ellie shown below is a much loved family elephant purchased in the early 60’.
+Ellie is a much-loved family elephant purchased in the early 60’.
 The back of her ear is embossed with “LIBERTY OF LONDON”.
-See Old Friends circa 1965 for a close up of the markings.

-The donkey followed on from the elephant, a picture of which can be seen on the Old Friends circa 1965 page.
+The donkey followed on from the elephant.
 Mr Omersa entered the donkey in a crafts exhibition in Sacremento, California in 1963 and won a gold medal!

-The donkey was closely followed by the rhinoceros which became best seller in the range.
+The donkey was closely followed by the leather rhinoceros which became the best seller in the range.
 Today the hippo heads the top spot closely followed by the rhino!

-Below is a picture taken by American Vogue in the 60’s of Edie Sedgewick, muse of Andy Warhol, standing on the back of our “superking” rhino.
-The scene was recently re created in the film “Factory Girl” starring Sienna Miller.
+The below picture was taken by American Vogue in the 60’s of Edie Sedgewick, the muse of Andy Warhol, standing on the back of our “Superking” leather rhino.
+The scene was recently recreated in the film “Factory Girl” starring Sienna Miller.